smhz101/pre-order-ultra/readme.md

 3. **Data Handling:**
    - Subscriptions are stored securely in a custom database table.
-   - Subscribers receive confirmation emails/SMS upon subscribing.
+   - Subscribers receive confirmation emails upon subscribing.

 4. **Notifications Upon Availability:**
    - When the product becomes available, a cron job triggers and sends notifications to all subscribers.